AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/EngagementBasedRewardFunctionFormulaForReinforcementLearning.md

 	if (cumulativeIncorrectActionPredictionCount > 1) then

-		varietyPenalty = math.log(cumulativeIncorrectActionPredictionCount) -- The more it gets wrong, the more it gets punished.
+		varietyPenalty = varietyPenaltyScale * math.log(cumulativeIncorrectActionPredictionCount) -- The more it gets wrong, the more it gets punished.

 	end